meilisearch/documentation/guides/introduction/quick_start_guide.md

 ## Integrate to Your Project

 The only step missing now is adding the search bar to your project.
-The easiest way of achieving this is to use [instant-meilisearch](https://github.com/meilisearch/instant-meilisearch): A developer tool that generates all the search components needed to start searching.
+The easiest way of achieving this is to use [instant-meilisearch](https://github.com/meilisearch/instant-meilisearch): a developer tool that generates all the search components needed to start searching.

-[Instant-meilisearch](https://github.com/meilisearch/instant-meilisearch) works on common front-end environments as: [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), [React](https://github.com/meilisearch/meilisearch-react), and [VueJs](https://github.com/meilisearch/meilisearch-vue).
+[Instant MeiliSearch](https://github.com/meilisearch/instant-meilisearch) works on common front-end environments as: [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), [React](https://github.com/meilisearch/meilisearch-react), and [Vue.js](https://github.com/meilisearch/meilisearch-vue).

-#### Lets Try:
+#### Let's Try!

 - Create an `html` file, for example, `index.html`.
 - Open it in a text editor (notepad, sublime text, VSC, or other).